SIGPLAN/SIGPLAN.github.io/Resources/ProceedingsFormat.md

 (recommended) font at the same size, or a nonproportional font at the same size.

-If using a 10&nbsp;point body-text font, then title should use an 17&nbsp;point bold variant of the body-text font, the subtitle should use a 14&nbsp;point variant of the body-text font, an author's name should use an 12&nbsp;point variant of the body-text font, an author's
+If using a 10&nbsp;point body-text font, then title should use a 17&nbsp;point bold variant of the body-text font, the subtitle should use a 14&nbsp;point variant of the body-text font, an author's name should use an 12&nbsp;point variant of the body-text font, an author's